-Probably the biggest 'CB’ hit was ‘Convoy' by C.W.
+The biggest 'CB' country hit?
+That would be 'Convoy' by C.W.
 McCall.
-Heck, they even made a movie about that song!
+It topped the country and rock music chart and they even made a movie about that song!

 But there were many others as well, including a monster #1 country hit called 'Teddy Bear'.
-It hit the top of the charts, and pretty soon all of us were teary-eyed as we learned the story of 'Teddy Bear', a boy with disabilities (remember, we called it ‘crippled’ back in the day?) who had lost his father (a trucker) and wanted to stay in touch with trucker's....and did so on his CB radio.
+It hit the top of the charts, and pretty soon all of us were teary-eyed as we learned the story of 'Teddy Bear', a boy with disabilities who had lost his father (a trucker of course) and wanted to stay in touch with trucker's....and did so on his CB radio.

-Red Sovine was a master of the narrative country songs that we've pretty much lost through the years.
+The artist who brought that song to the top of the charts was Charleston, West Virginia native Woodrow Wilson Sovine.
+Country music fans of course came to know him as Red , a master of the narrative country songs that we've pretty much lost through the years.
 Trucking songs?
 Red could 'talk 'em' with the best.
 Remember 'Phantom 309', 'Giddy Up Go' and 'Little Joe'?
 All truckin', talkin' classic country hits.

 So whatever happened to Red Sovine?

 Well, Red suffered a heart attack while driving in Nashville on April 4th, 1980.
-The heart attack along with the injuries suffered in the accident took Red's life at the age of 61.
+The heart attack along with the injuries suffered in the accident took Red's life at the much too young age of 62.